sbellem/qtee/qtee.md

 ### Decentralized Remote Attestation
 :construction: TODO :construction:

 Not sure how this could be achieved.
 Conceptually speaking, a device should be able to proof what it claims to be with respect to both its hardware and software, without relying on a trusted third party such as the manufacturer.
 [RFC 9334 - Remote ATtestation procedureS (RATS) Architecture](https://rfc-editor.org/rfc/rfc9334.html) may be useful to review in the context of our [threat model](#Threat-Model).

 For instance, in the case of Intel SGX, the chip manufacturer plays a central role in the remote attestation process.
 It may be useful to go through all the steps that Intel plays (e.g. provisioning attestation keys, verifying quotes, etc) and think through to see how these steps could be decentralized.
 Perhaps first defining the [ideal functionality] for remote attestation would be useful; or reviewing works that have already done so.
 Once we have the ideal functionality defined

 #### Ideal Functionality for Remote Attestation
 :construction: TODO :construction:
 See perhaps [Cryptographically Assured Information Flow: Assured Remote Execution](https://arxiv.org/abs/2402.02630) for inspiration.

 #### Thought experiment

 :::success
-:construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction:
-:construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction:
-:construction: :construction: :construction: :construction: :construction: :construction: :construction: :construction:
+:construction: :construction_worker: :construction:

 #### :thought_balloon: Thought experiment
 If somehow we have managed to manufacture a chip, in a "decentralized" way, such that it can be verified, then perhaps the "decentralized" manufacturing process could log public metadata about the chip that would uniquely identify it.
 For instance, the metadata could be tied to a fingerprint generated via a PUF, in the chip.
 The metadata would contain the proof of correct manufacturing with respect to the requirements discussed earlier, such as matching a (formally verified) open source hardware design, and not leaking secret bits.